-• If a student is enrolled in any of the department's programs and wishes to pursue another program instead, the student should submit a letter, using the Degree Program Change Request form as a cover sheet, to the CPSY office explaining the reason for the program change.
-This is given to the student's current program director and to the director of the program the student hopes to enter.
-Separate meetings with both program directors are usually required.
-The relevant program team will consider the request and inform the student of their decision.
+If a student is enrolled in any of the CPSY department's programs and wishes to pursue another program within the department instead, the student must submit a letter, along with the Degree Program Change Request form, to the CPSY office explaining the reason for the program change.
+This is given to the director of the program the student hopes to enter.
+Separate meetings between the student and directors of both programs are recommended.
+The relevant program team will consider the request, gather information about the student's standing in her/his current program, and inform the student of their decision.
 No new application fees are required.